avishah3/avishah3.github.io/README.md

 <br>

 ## Past Projects
-### Kidney Clinical Decision-Making - Deep Learning and Image Processing
+### Deep Learning and Image Processing in Medicine
 During my CHOP internship, I developed an image processing pipeline to extract quantitative data from hundreds of kidney scans.
 I trained and validated machine learning models, including a convolutional neural network with long short-term memory (CNN-LSTM), to predict surgical necessity in affected patients.
 To facilitate clinical use, I created two web-based tools using REST APIs.
 Manuscript is now being prepared for submission, further details available upon request.
 <br>